keboola/connection-docs/management/jobs/index.md

 ![Screenshot - Storage Job Detail](/management/jobs/storage-jobs-detail.png)

-Clicking **File ID** will take you to the **File Uploads** tab in **Storage**, where all data pushed into your KBC project is stored.
+Clicking **File ID** will take you to the **File Uploads** tab in **Storage**, where all data pushed into your Keboola Connection project is stored.
 You can download the data and import it into other tables, or you can revert to an older table version.

 {: .image-popup}